 Skip to main content

-Sightscreen runs five background jobs inside the main server process.
-They execute on independent timers and coordinate through DynamoDB state.
+Sightscreen runs three background jobs inside the main server process.
+They execute on independent timers and coordinate through DynamoDB state and an internal EventBus.

 Job overview